 If you do not have enough cash available to trade for all buys orders, M1 will have to pro-rate the orders to match the available cash

-Example: A user submits a $100 buy order for Stock A and a $100 buy order for Stock B and has $100 in available cash.
+Example: A client submits a $100 buy order for Stock A and a $100 buy order for Stock B and has $100 in available cash.
 M1 will prorate these orders to $50 for Stock A and $50 for Stock B

 You can always see your available cash on the buy order submission screen.
 Cash available to trade includes all cash in your account, incoming deposits, and pending sell orders